 - Cellular debris

 As people age, they can suffer tiny wounds in the carotid arteries and other blood vessels.
-Plaques gather at and cover up the microscopic injuries, which cause the arteries to become stiff.
-This medical condition is called atherosclerosis (named after the calcified fat, or atheroma)
+Plaque gathers over these microscopic injuries and causes the arteries to become stiff.
+This medical condition is called atherosclerosis (named after the calcified fat, or atheroma).

 Arteries can narrow from the extra material and fail to deliver adequate blood flow.
 Clumps of plaque can break free and completely block a section of the artery.
-Strokes and heart attacks are imminent risks if the plaque particles break free and are pumped by the arteries into smaller blood vessels of the brain and heart.
+Strokes and heart attacks are imminent risks if plaque particles break free and travel to the blood vessels that feed the brain.

 Surgery, Stents, and Other Procedures Are Invasive and Risky